simonhildebrandt/scribble/scribble/Radiator.md

 Next I had to think about the actual presentation - what I wanted to display, and how.
 I wanted a kind of 'kiosk mode' - no OS chrome, no mouse pointer, no login.
 Simple things first - `apt-get install unclutter` gave me the mouse hiding behaviour I wanted, just by adding `unclutter -idle 1.0 -root` as a startup item; and Ubuntu includes [automatic login](https://help.ubuntu.com/stable/ubuntu-help/user-autologin.html.en) as a preference.

 Then, information display.
-I wanted something configurable, with at least date and time, weather forecast, calendar events.
+I wanted something configurable, with at least date and time, weather forecast, caendar events.
 Being a web developer my first thought was to whip something up using those tools, and with a little experimentation I found that Firefox has a built in kiosk mode that I could exploit by creating another startup item like this: `firefox --kiosk https://radiator.link/for/our-cool-radiator`.

+EDIT: I'm now using Chromium, so my current command is: `chromium --password-store=basic --kiosk https://radiator.link/for/our-cool-radiator`.
+(The password store option was necessitated by a recent change to Chrome that bit me during an upgrade - Chrome will demand access to a keyring in Ubuntu, to store passwords, which stalled my 'login-free' boot experience - this option prevents that.)

 #### [Radiator.link](http://radiator.link)